wso2/identity-apps/README.md

 The respective build artifacts could be found inside the build folder. (`apps/(myaccount|console)/build`)

+## Troubleshoot

+If you face any out of memory build failures, make sure that you have set maven options to `set MAVEN_OPTS=-Xmx384M`

 ## Reporting Issues

 We encourage you to report issues, improvements and feature requests regarding the project through [GitHub Issue Tracker](https://github.com/wso2/product-is/issues).